sparkflows/sparkflows-docs/docs/troubleshooting/ldap.rst

       initLdapConnection()

-Testing Getting User Details from LDAP via ldapsearch command
+Testing Getting User Details from LDAP via ldapsearch and ldapauth command
 -------------------------------------------------------------
 Need to install the following dependencies::